evgenyneu/Cosmos/README.md

 cosmosView.settings.starMargin = 5

-// Set the color of a filled star cosmosView.settings.colorFilled = UIColor.orangeColor()
+// Set the color of a filled star cosmosView.settings.filledColor = UIColor.orangeColor()

-// Set the border color of an empty star cosmosView.settings.borderColorEmpty = UIColor.orangeColor()
+// Set the border color of an empty star cosmosView.settings.emptyBorderColor = UIColor.orangeColor()

+// Set the border color of a filled star cosmosView.settings.filledBorderColor = UIColor.orangeColor()

 // Change the rating when the view is touched cosmosView.settings.updateOnTouch = true